GuyPaddock/ruby-style-guide/README.md

 <sup>[[link](#no-flip-flops)]</sup>

 * <a name="no-nested-conditionals"></a>
-  Avoid use of nested conditionals for flow of control.
+  Avoid the use of nested conditionals for flow of control.
 <sup>[[link](#no-nested-conditionals)]</sup>

-  Prefer a guard clause when you can assert invalid data.
+  Consider using "guard clauses" when you can assert invalid data upfront.
   A guard clause is a conditional statement at the top of a function that bails out as soon as it can.

+  Guard clauses are useful when the alternative is code nested two or more levels deep.
+For example:

   ```Ruby
   # bad